Alexandria became the undisputed center of mathematics in the ancient world. This was because it had the best numbers.

 The right-hand symbol above represents (2 * 600), or simply two; the physically wider left-hand symbol represents (39 * 601), or 2340.
 One adds the values of the positions together to arrive at a final value, just as we do in our number system of today.

-We still encounter a lingering vestige of this first positional number system every day, in the form of the division of a minute into 60 seconds and an hour into 60 minutes.
+We still encounter a lingering vestige of this first positional number system every day, in the form of our division of a minute into 60 seconds and an hour into 60 minutes.
 Still, a base 60 number system proves less than ideal for calculation; 60 are just too many base values for the average person to comfortably hold in the mind when attempting to learn multiplication tables and the like.

 Perhaps a century before the founding of Alexandria, perhaps a little earlier, the Greeks devised an alternative positional number system based on ten, a value which seemed to suit the human mind perfectly.
 Indeed, this Greek system would remain the best, most practical example of its kind right through the remainder of classical times.
 It was based upon the Greek alphabet: alpha (α) stood for one, beta (β) for two, etc. It was different from our modern system, however, in that it lacked a symbol for zero to serve as a placeholder in “empty” positions.
 Thus it had to use unique symbols in every position; otherwise there would be no way to distinguish the number 25 from 205.
 (Suffering from the same lack of a zero placeholder, the Mesopotamians had tried to insert spaces where “missing” digits ought to go.
-Combined with the inherent imprecision of carving letters onto clay tablets, the approach has played havoc with our ability to decipher their numbers accurately today; it was probably responsible for no small degree of confusion even in ancient times.)
+Combined with the inherent imprecision of carving letters onto clay tablets, the approach has played havoc with our ability to decipher their numbers accurately today.
+It was probably responsible for no small degree of confusion even in ancient times.)

 The Greek alphabet as it existed after about 500 BC had just 24 letters, so three obsolete letters were reintroduced to complete a set of 27 symbols, sufficient to represent any number up to 999.
 Powers of 1000 reused the first nine letters of the alphabet, but preceded them with a mark to point out their change in value.
 Thus the number 2342 would be written like this: